quartznet/quartznet/docs/documentation/quartz-4.x/configuration/reference.md

 ## JobStoreTX (ADO.NET)

 AdoJobStore is used to store scheduling information (job, triggers and calendars) within a relational database.
-There are actually two seperate AdoJobStore implementations that you can select between, depending on the transactional behaviour you need.
+There are actually two separate AdoJobStore implementations that you can select between, depending on the transactional behaviour you need.

 JobStoreTX manages all transactions itself by calling `Commit()` (or `Rollback()`) on the database connection after every action (such as the addition of a job).
 This is the job store you should normally be using unless you want to integrate to some transaction-aware framework.